aspose-gis/Aspose.GIS-Documentation/net/topics/how-to-join-layers/_index.md

 - **JoinAttributeNames**: This option enables you to specify a list of attribute names that you want to join.
 If this list is left empty or set to null, all attributes from the joined layer will be included in the join operation.
 However, by selecting specific attribute names, you can control the attributes that are joined, which can be useful for optimizing memory usage and processing time.

 - **ConditionComparer**: This option allows you to define a custom logic for comparing attribute values between the features of the two layers.
-By default, it uses the EqualityComparer<object>.Default comparer, which checks for equality.
+By default, it uses the EqualityComparer.Default comparer, which checks for equality.
 However, you can provide your own custom comparer that implements IEqualityComparer for more specialized comparison requirements.

 - **JoinedAttributesPrefix**: This option lets you specify a prefix string for the attribute names of the joined layer.
 The default value is "joined_", which means that joined attributes will be prefixed with "joined_" in the resulting joined layer.
 This prefix helps differentiate joined attributes from the original attributes of the main layer.